TITLE 89: SOCIAL SERVICES

 Section 512.20 Opportunities for Voter Registration

-a) In accordance with the National Voter Registration Act of 1993 (42 USC §1973gg, et seq.), Staff are required to provide clients the opportunity to apply to register to vote and to assist clients, if requested, in the completion of voter registration applications or declaration forms.
-Opportunities for application for Voter Registration shall be provided at the time of application for services, annual review, recertification or reassessment of services.
+a) In accordance with the National Voter Registration Act of 1993 (52 USC 20501 through 20511), staff are required to provide clients the opportunity to apply to register to vote and to assist clients, if requested, in the completion of voter registration applications and declaration forms.
+Opportunities for application for voter registration shall be provided at the time of application for services, annual review, recertification or reassessment of services.

 1) Staff shall:

-A) Inform the client of his or her rights to execute or decline to execute a voter registration application.
+A) Inform the client of his or her right to execute or decline to execute a voter registration application.

 B) Provide the client with a declaration form that asks if he or she would like the opportunity to apply to register to vote.
 Each client has the right to accept or decline the opportunity.

-C) Provide to each client who does not decline to apply to register to vote the same degree of assistance with regard to the completion of the voter registration application form as is provided by the office with regard to the completion of its own forms, unless the applicant refuses such assistance.
+C) Provide to each client who does not decline to apply to register to vote the same degree of assistance with regard to the completion of the voter registration application form as is provided by the staff with regard to the completion of IDHS' own forms, unless the applicant refuses that assistance.

-D) Provide the client with a mail-in voter registration application when the client provides notification to DHS of a change of address.
+D) Provide the client with a mail-in voter registration application when the client provides notification to IDHS of a change of address and offer the client assistance in completing the form.

 2) Staff shall not: